gpoesia/certified-reasoning/README.md

 [learning] $ ln -s ../environment/target/release/libpeano.so ./peano.so
 ```

-Note that this must be slightly adjusted on Mac (i.e., you'll link `peano.dylib` instead).
+Note that this must be slightly adjusted on Mac (i.e., you'll link `libpeano.dylib` instead).
 With that, you should be able to do the following:

 ```sh
 [learning] $ python